inaimathi/langnostic/posts/passing-notes.md

 ## Bonus Stage

-Sending your friends messages that your parents can't read is nice, but if they catch you, they can still ground you until you decrypt it for them<a name="note-Tue-Jan-03-011207EST-2012"></a>[|5|](#foot-Tue-Jan-03-011207EST-2012).
+Sending your friends messages that your parents can't read is nice, but if they catch you, they can still ground you until you decrypt it for them[^they-probably].
 Ideally, you'd send your friends messages that your parents or teachers *wouldn't even know are messages*.
 To do that, you need a second program called `steghide`.
 On Debian GNU/Linux, just type `apt-get install steghide` as root.
 Cygwin supports this package too, but I have no idea how to get it on OS X so you Mac users are on your own here.

+[^they-probably]: They probably won't just ask for your key because they'd have no idea what to do with it.

 Get an image, like this one